TommasoZara/BarcodeGen/README.md

-# BarcodeGen
+# Barcode Generator

 This is a simple web application that allows users to generate barcodes with customizable parameters.
 Users can specify the starting number, step size, and last number to create a sequence of barcodes.
-Additionally, they can choose to generate random numbers within the specified range.
+Additionally, they can choose to generate random numbers within the specified range and configure the interval timeout for barcode generation.

 ## Features

 - Generate barcodes using JsBarcode library.
 - Customize barcode parameters such as format and display options.
 - Option to generate random numbers within the specified range.
+- Configure the interval timeout for barcode generation.
 - Stop barcode generation at any time.

 ## Getting Started